Erandio

 Erandio is a town and municipality located in the province of Biscay, in the autonomous community of Basque Country, northern Spain.

-The name comes from euskera ARANDIO that means plum plantation or field.
+History

 In 1415, during the War of the Bands, the corregidor, the royally-appointed governor of the Biscayan hermandad, acting on royal orders, siphoned off Biscayan wheat to the Asturias, inciting a rebellion.
 The Biscayans were defeated at Erandio with the loss of sixty men and the wheat transfers continued.

 Festivals

 Several annual festivals are celebrated in Erandio.

+Patron saints' festivities

-Most of them are fiestas patronales (patronage festivals, held in the days around the date dedicated to the patron saints under whose advocation churches and hermits are).
+The main festivals are Patronal festivals (fiestas patronalesin Spanish) (patronage festivals, held in the days around the date dedicated to the patron saints under whose advocation churches and hermits are).

 The local public holiday of the municipality rotates yearly on August 10, August 28 and the corpus Christi day.